yuaanlin/yual.in/README.md

-# yuanlin.dev
+# yual.in

-This is my blog (https://yuanlin.dev/).
-Built with following cool technologies:
+This is my blog (https://yual.in/).
+Built with the following cool technologies:

 ![](https://skillicons.dev/icons?i=ts,next,tailwind,mongodb)